unrealwork/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

   axibase/atsd-sandbox:latest
 ```

-This command will start the sandbox applications, import the [rule](https://github.com/axibase/atsd/tree/master/rule-engine#rule-engine) needed for integration and generate an incoming webhook for AWS SNS subscriptions.
+This command will start the sandbox applications, import the [rule](https://github.com/axibase/atsd/tree/master/rule-engine#rule-engine) needed for integration, and generate an incoming webhook for AWS SNS subscriptions.

+Customized the launch command based on your preferences using the instructions in [Custom Launch Preferences](#custom-launch-preferences)

 Watch the start log for progress: